Top Channel: History

+In the 1990s, Dritan Hoxha was an entrepreneur and coffee importer from Laprakë, who went on to expand into the media business.
+He founded the enterprise Top Media Group in 1998, with his first venture being into radio: Top Albania Radio.

-Top Channel was established in 2000 and began experimental broadcasts on 30 July 2001 from the International Centre for Culture (Qendra Ndërkombëtare e Kulturës), also known as the Pyramid of Tirana.
-It officially started broadcasting on 20 December 2001 and quickly became a generalist television channel.
+Top Channel was founded in 2000, and began early experimental broadcasts on 30 July 2001 from the International Centre for Culture (Qendra Ndërkombëtare e Kulturës), also known as the Pyramid of Tirana.
+It officially launched on 20 December 2001 and quickly became a generalist television channel.

 In 2003, a national survey ranked Top Channel as the most-watched TV station in Albania with 50% of the audience share, up from 11.9% in 2002.
 Its rise in popularity was attributed to its high-quality broadcasting technology and its programming focused on current issues in Albanian society.

 The channel began broadcasting in widescreen 16:9 high-definition format in 2009 and transitioned entirely to HD in 2012.
 Since September 2003, Top Channel has also been available via satellite across Europe through DigitAlb, and in North America via TVALB and Shqip TV.
 It is also accessible through IPTV platforms and local cable providers in countries such as Switzerland.

 Top Channel has cooperated with international organizations including UNDP, UNICEF, IOM, OSCE, USAID, and the Red Cross, as well as private partners like Vodafone.
 It also maintains partnerships with international news agencies such as Reuters.

 Top Channel, Top Albania Radio, and Top Gold Radio were founded by media entrepreneur Dritan Hoxha.
 After his death in a car accident in 2008, his wife Vjollca Hoxha assumed leadership of the company.
 Their daughter, Lori Hoxha, later became involved in the management of the group and was appointed CEO of Top Media in 2022.

+On 18 March 2013, following an order from the Supreme Court of Albania, Top Channel was evicted from the Pyramid of Tirana, and its employees were ordered by State Police to immediately vacate the building.
+Although the lease for the premises were granted to them until 2025 by the Council of Ministers under the Berisha administration, the Supreme Court revoked their lease.
+Top Channel moved their headquarters to a building in Kashar, Tirana.

+Nowadays, Top Channel has reduced airing international shows.

 On 27 March 2023, a shooting occurred at the Top Channel headquarters in Tirana, resulting in the death of security guard Pal Kola.
 The shots were fired from a Range Rover using an AK-47 rifle.
 The vehicle was later found burned.

 In 2025, the channel shifted focus away from films and series, replacing them with new original shows.